 Return to Kars in the afternoon to enjoy a walking tour taking in the Armenian Orthodox Church of the Holy Apostles, Seljuk Castle and Ulu Cami.

 Dinner tonight is at a local restaurant.

-In the morning, check out of the hotel and travel to Erzurum, crossing the historic Cobandede Bridge, constructed by the Mongols in the 13th century.
+In the morning, check out of the hotel and travel to Erzurum, crossing the historic Cobandede Bridge, stopping to view the Cobandede bridge built by the Mongols en route to the city.

-Arrive in Erzurum in the afternoon and enjoy a walking tour to acquaint yourself with the city, visiting the Ulu Mosque, the 13th century Cifte Minareli Medrese with its twin minarets and the 14th century Yuakutiye Medrese with a delicately-carved stone entranceway.
+Arrive in Erzurum in the afternoon and enjoy a walking tour of the city, visiting the Ulu Mosque, the 13th century Cifte Minareli Medrese with its twin minarets, and the 14th century Yakutiye Medrese, featuring a delicately-carved stone entranceway.
 Also see the 16th century Lala Mustafa Pasha Mosque, the first Ottoman mosque built in the city, and the Rustem Pasha Bedesten covered market, specialising in finely-crafted silver and jet jewellery.